sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 <!-- expect(isExpectedType).toEqual(false) -->

-Both refactored versions make the intention of the code clearer and leave fewer doubts that the code is correct.
+Both refactored versions make the code’s intention clearer and leave fewer doubts about its correctness.
 We can probably make the `isExpectedType` variable name more explicit, especially in the second refactoring.

 ## Chaining multiple operations